Meets monthly on Tuesdays beginning January 13, 2015

 - How and receive comments on your work and apply them (or not).

 - How to sharpen your skills.
-The group will also respond to essays on the creative process and learn from other artists in other fields.
-And of course, we’ll talk about storytelling elements such as voice, character, narrative arc and more.
+The group will discuss the creative process and core storytelling elements such as voice, character, narrative arc, and more.

-Each student will be expected to read manuscript drafts to be workshopped and prepare comprehensive comments.
+- Each student will be expected to read manuscript drafts and prepare comprehensive comments.
 You’ll receive an informative class discussion on your story as well as thoughtful, written comments from your peers.

-This course is limited to 10 students.
-Participants should have previous workshop experience and be prepared to submit up to 40 pages for workshopping.
-To assure that workshop students are in the class that will be most beneficial to them, we ask that prospective students contact us to send in up to 10 pages of a working draft.
-StoryStudio will then contact you to determine if the Advanced Fiction Workshop, or a different Workshop class, would be the best fit.
+This course is limited to 12 students.
+Participants should have previous workshop experience.
+To assure that students are in the class that will be most beneficial to them, we ask that prospective students contact us to send in up to 10 pages of a working draft.
+StoryStudio will then contact you to determine if the Advanced Fiction Workshop, or a different class, would be the best fit.

 Please email or call us to see if this workshop is right for you: email@example.com or 773.477.7710.

 - Adults 18 and over